heistp/irtt/README.md

     there's only one IP address, to always explicitly specify the bind addresses.

+    _Why don't you just send the packet with a source address the same as the address the packet arrived on?_

+    In Go's standard net package there's no way to specify a source address when sending, however I'm looking into using code from golang.org/x/net to specify both source address (and also DSCP value) per-packet, which could make this faq entry go away.

     _So then when the bind address is unspecified, why don't you just list all the adapters on the system and create separate listeners for each one automatically?_